kemboi-73/Skool-Management-System-website-demo/README.md

 ## Acknowledgements

-The website was created by [Your Name Here], based on designs by [Designer Name Here].
-Special thanks to [Instructor Name Here] for guidance and support.
+The website was created by Kemboi Michael through reserch.